Former officer charged for beating man, filing false report

 ATLANTA – A former Atlanta police sergeant is headed to prison for beating and arresting a man he incorrectly suspected of stealing a tomato.

-The U.S. attorney's office in Atlanta said in a news release Monday that 50-year-old Trevor King was sentenced to serve five years in federal prison for the October 2014 incident.
+After paying for groceries at a Walmart store near downtown Atlanta on Oct.
+13, 2014, Tyrone Carnegay thought he'd been overcharged for a tomato and returned to the produce department to weigh it.
+Watching on the store's security monitor, King saw Carnegay weigh the tomato, put it in his bag and walk out of the store.

-Believing Tyrone Carnegay was stealing a tomato from Walmart, King stopped him at the exit.
-Within seconds, prosecutors said, King began to hit Carnegay with his baton and ultimately caused a compound fracture to Carnegay's leg.
+King suspected Carnegay was stealing the tomato and stopped Carnegay at the store's exit with his baton drawn.
+Within seconds, King began hitting Carnegay on the legs with the baton, prosecutors said.
+Carnegay fell to the floor and King hit him again, causing a compound fracture to Carnegay's leg, prosecutors said.

-King then found a receipt in Carnegay's pocket showing he'd paid for the tomato.
-Prosecutors say King charged Carnegay with misdemeanor assaulting and obstructing a police officer and wrote a false police report to justify the beating.
-Those charges were later dismissed.
+King then found a receipt in Carnegay's pocket that showed he'd paid for the tomato.

+King arrested Carnegay on misdemeanor charges of assaulting and obstructing a police officer and wrote a false report to justify the beating, prosecutors said.
+King wrote in the report that he used his baton after Carnegay tried to push past him and reached for the officer's gun belt.

+Carnegay was taken to jail and held for several days after he had surgery on his broken leg.
+The Fulton County District Attorney's office later dismissed the charges against Carnegay.